 • Fillings, root canal treatment, scaling and root planing are some of the professional treatments.
 Home remedies include brushing, flossing and refreshing mouthwashes.

 • Get rid of halitosis for once.
-Schedule an emergency dentist appointment with Authority Dental.
+Schedule an emergency dental appointment with Authority Dental.
 Over 1,500 locations available.

 Are you having problems with bad breath?
 Here's everything you need to know.